The Iron Claw (1941 serial)

-Synopsis
+Plot

-A Fortune in gold, taken from the wreck of a Spanish galleon, is hidden in the home of Anton Benson, a reclusive miser.
+A fortune in gold, taken from the wreck of a Spanish galleon, is hidden in the home of Anton Benson, a reclusive miser.
 The entire Benson family and household want the gold for themselves, including a mystery villain known as the Iron Claw.
 Newspaper journalist Bob Lane, with his photographer Jack Strong and Benton's niece Patricia, attempt to get to the bottom of the mystery.